The Definitive Guide to Sliding Sash Windows: Classic Charm Meets Modern Performance

 Key Takeaways

-• Classic Design, Modern Tech: Sliding sash windows are a staple of Georgian and Victorian architecture.
-Modern uPVC versions replace draughty original timber with A-rated thermal efficiency and security.
+• Classic Design, Modern Tech: Modern uPVC versions replace draughty original timber with A-rated thermal efficiency and security.

-• Innovative Mechanisms: Traditional heavy weights and pulleys are replaced by hidden spiral spring balances for smooth, reliable, and slimline operation.
+• Innovative Mechanisms: Traditional heavy weights are replaced by hidden spiral spring balances for smooth, reliable operation.

-• Roseview Excellence: KJM partners with UK market-leader Roseview to supply three distinct tiers of windows (Ultimate, Heritage, and Charisma) ranging from conservation-grade authenticity to contemporary value.
+• Roseview Excellence: KJM offers three distinct tiers (Ultimate, Heritage, and Charisma) to suit conservation-grade or contemporary projects.

-• Low Maintenance Living: Unlike timber, these windows won’t rot, warp, or need repainting, and feature a clever tilt function for easy cleaning from the inside.
+• Low Maintenance Living: These windows won’t rot or warp and feature a clever tilt function for easy cleaning from the inside.

-There are few architectural features as instantly recognisable and universally loved as the sliding sash window.
+There are few architectural features as instantly recognisable as the sliding sash window.
 They are the defining characteristic of Georgian elegance, Victorian industry, and Edwardian style.

 What Exactly is a Sliding Sash Window?